ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part4_FilesEtc.md

 with open("test_file.txt", "r") as handle:
     print(handle.read())

-# Bonus: What if we want to look at the file manually?
+# Bonus: What if we want to look at the file manually one line at a time?
 handle = open("test_file.txt", "r")
 line = next(handle)
 print(line)